Samuel Eto'o: 2004–07: Transfer, Pichichi Trophy and first Champions League title

-2007–2009
+2007–09: More trophies, the Treble and departure

 Eto'o refused to come on as a substitute in a league match against Racing de Santander on 11 February 2007.
 Barcelona manager Frank Rijkaard said after the match, "He did not want to come on; I don't know why."
 Ronaldinho was critical of Eto'o's actions, saying that Eto'o was not putting the team first, but Eto'o rebutted the comment, claiming that he did not come on because he did not have enough time to warm up properly.
 Three months later, Eto'o said, "These kind of things are usually just speculation and don't come through to me.
 However, if it is true that I am a problem for my team then I will go.
 But like I said, I am happy here.
 The press can write what they want."
 Following the comments, Barcelona President Joan Laporta was quick to quash rumours of transfers involving Eto'o and Ronaldinho.

 After aggravating a meniscus injury on 28 August during a summer friendly against Inter Milan, Eto'o was sidelined indefinitely.
 On 17 October, in the midst of his recovery period, he gained Spanish citizenship.
 He was cleared to play again on 4 December, and returned to the side a week later in Barcelona's 2–1 league win over Deportivo de La Coruña.

+Pep Guardiola was appointed as Barcelona's new manager for the 2008–09 season.
+The coach made headlines by announcing that stars such as Ronaldinho, Deco, and Eto'o were not part of his plans; Eto'o ultimately remained with the club, while the other two players departed, although Eto'o and Guardiola had several reported disagreements throughout the season.
+Eto'o recorded his first league hat-trick in a match against Levante on 24 February 2008.
+He finished with a total of 16 league goals in 18 appearances for the season.